SyedSalar/Flutter_Bytewise_Fellowship/README.md

 ## Rest Apis
 In this I learnt What is Rest Apis, How they work?
 What is JSON Format.
 I learnt about the tool Postman and worked upon the Package HTTP in flutter by using GET and POST apis.

+# Week 3 Tasks
+Week 3 was all about Firebase and Packages.
+So I developed a functioning app.
+I have used firebase firestore and storage in multiple apps.
+But I will present my Pest Controlling App.
+I developed an application from scratch using Flutter Dart and integrated it with Firebase Firestore.
+The application had features like OTP login and notifier, which enabled users to login securely and receive notifications from the app.
+I used Flutter Dart programming language to develop the application and integrated Firebase's authentication and cloud database services.
+This gave me hands-on experience with application development and integration with a cloud database.